 3. Changes in Behavior

 Drastic changes in behavior can be a sign of infidelity.
-Perhaps, your partner has suddenly gone from being sedentary to going to the gym daily.
+Perhaps your partner has suddenly gone from being sedentary to going to the gym daily.
 While change and growth are normal, major changes in a short period of time–especially changes that make your partner more appealing to others–can indicate that something deeper is going on.

 4. Major Changes in Routine

 After being with your significant other for a period of time, you get to know their routine and have a sense of what a normal day looks like for them.
 It is important to note that changes in routine are to be expected and can be healthy.
-Yet, if your partner has made a major departure from their normal routine with little to no communication or explanation, it could be cause for concern.
+However, if your partner has made a major departure from their normal routine with little to no communication or explanation, it could be cause for concern.

 Some routine changes to look out for include:

-- Working longer or later hours
+- Working longer or later hours frequently

 - Changing the way they dress for work